TriForceX/MiyooCFW/README.md

 # Miyoo Custom Firmware

-> This custom firmware for **BittBoy**, **PocketGo** and **PowKiddy V90-Q90-Q20** (and 3rd party consoles) allows you to play a wide variety of consoles/computers thanks to numerous emulators available to it as well some ports of games.
-The next resources and guides was made to help anyone to setup it to the console.
+> The definitive custom firmware for **BittBoy**, **PocketGo**, **PowKiddy V90-Q90-Q20** _(and 3rd party consoles)_ allows you unlock the potential of the hardware and use software from a wide variety of consoles and computers thanks to the availability of numerous emulators and native ports of several games!

 <div align="center">